Godura/Gamecase1-2DPlatformer/README.md

 Unity version 6000.0.24f1 or higher.

 # Setup Instructions:
-Extract the files into your Unity projects folder, then open the project through Unity’s “Open Project” menu.
+Extract the files into your Unity projects folder, then open the project through UnityHub’s “Projects” menu.